 Studium Generale does not award ECTS, but you can explore whether your participation in the OML could be a part of your study programme.
 Please contact the programme designer to discuss this.

 Time investment and registration

 The group meets regularly with the SG programme designer.
-Usually this takes about an hour a week, schedules permitting.
-Next to this, your own personal investment will be one to two hours per week for reading, doing background research and practical organization.
+Usually this takes about an hour a week.
+Next to this, your own personal investment will be one to two hours per week for reading, doing background research and practical organisation.

 The next OML-group starts in January 2024.
 Preparation in January-April, programme taking place in May/June (deadline registration 8 January 2024).